-- (8) Given the above and the inaction of the Republic of Serbia in adopting any measure rectifying the breach, it results that no tangible progress has been achieved after the adoption of Decision D/2016/04/MC-EnC.
-The failure of the Republic of Serbia to comply with the acquis communautaire on environment as listed in Article 16 of the Treaty, remains thus completely unchanged. - (9) As will be reasoned below, the violation by the Republic of Serbia of Article 1 of Decision 2016/04/MC-EnC continues to exist and is to be qualified as a serious and persistent breach.
+- (7) In the Implementation Report 2017 5, the Secretariat emphasized that Bosnia and Herzegovina still fails to implement in full the Sulphur in Fuel Directive and recalled the infringement procedure opened against Bosnia and Herzegovina in this respect.
+The Secretariat also stressed that during the previous period the Council of Ministers of Bosnia and Herzegovina has adopted a decree to appoint a work group for drafting a new Decision on the Liquid Oil Fuels Quality, which however is still under drafting process. - (8) Bosnia and Herzegovina has not reported to the Secretariat or the Permanent High Level Group about any measures taken or any other steps undertaken with the aim to rectify the breaches of the Treaty as identified in Ministerial Council Decision 2016/03/MC-EnC. - (9) Given the above and the inaction of Bosnia and Herzegovina in adopting any measure rectifying the breach, it results that no tangible progress has been achieved after the adoption of Decision 2016/03/MC-EnC.
+The failure of Bosnia and Herzegovina to comply with the acquis communautaire on environment as listed in Article 16 of the Treaty remains thus completely unchanged. - (10) As will be reasoned below, the violation by Bosnia and Herzegovina of Article 1 of Decision 2016/03/MC-EnC continues to exist and is to be qualified as a serious and persistent breach.
 Therefore, the Secretariat decided to follow up on the Ministerial Council's request and submit this Request to the Ministerial Council for the determination of the existence of a serious and persistent breach under Article 92 of the Treaty.